rubenwardy/minetest_modding_book/en/chapters/luacheck.md

 to run jobs on commits to check them.
 This means that every commit you push will be checked against LuaCheck, and a green tick or red cross displayed next to them depending on whether LuaCheck finds any mistakes.
-This is especially helpful for when you project receives a pull-request - you'll be able to see the LuaCheck output without downloading the code.
+This is especially helpful for when your project receives a pull request - you'll be able to see the LuaCheck output without downloading the code.

 First you should visit [travis-ci.org](https://travis-ci.org/) and sign in with